QiupingLiGATech/Leetcode-Python/0435_Non_Overlapping_Intervals.md

                 continue
         return len(intervals)-NonOverLap
 ```
-### The other approach is your sort by the staring point
+### The other approach when you sort by the staring point

 ```python
 class Solution: